MicrosoftDocs/windows-itpro-docs/windows/manage/appv-creating-and-managing-virtualized-applications.md

 **Note**
-Package accelerators created using a previous version of App-V must be recreated using App-V 5.1.
+Package accelerators created using a previous version of App-V must be recreated using App-V.

-You can use App-V 5.1 package accelerators to automatically generate a new virtual application packages.
+You can use App-V package accelerators to automatically generate a new virtual application packages.
 After you have successfully created a package accelerator, you can reuse and share the package accelerator.

 In some situations, to create the package accelerator, you might have to install the application locally on the computer that runs the sequencer.
 In such cases, you should first try to create the package accelerator with the installation media.
 If multiple missing files are required, you should install the application locally to the computer that runs the sequencer, and then create the package accelerator.

 After you have successfully created a Package Accelerator, you can reuse and share the Package Accelerator.
-Creating App-V 5.1 Package Accelerators is an advanced task.
+Creating App-V Package Accelerators is an advanced task.
 Package Accelerators can contain password and user-specific information.
-Therefore you must save Package Accelerators and the associated installation media in a secure location, and you should digitally sign the Package Accelerator after you create it so that the publisher can be verified when the App-V 5.1 Package Accelerator is applied.
+Therefore you must save Package Accelerators and the associated installation media in a secure location, and you should digitally sign the Package Accelerator after you create it so that the publisher can be verified when the App-V Package Accelerator is applied.

 [How to Create a Package Accelerator](appv-create-a-package-accelerator.md)